 If you want to look at Gaudi’s furniture pieces, the MNAC museum holds a permanent exhibition where you’ll find his most iconic pieces such as benches, fireplaces and more interior design elements.

 Other works of Gaudí art in Catalonia that are near Barcelona are the Güell crypt (in Santa Coloma de Cervelló, a monument declared a World Heritage Site by UNESCO), the Cooperativa Obrera Mataronense (Mataró) and Bodegas Güell (Sitges).
 In Montserrat, you will also be able to find a statue created by him too!
+Do not forget to check out our article about what Gaudí was inspired by if you want to know more about this incredible artist.

 If you have visited one or all the works mentioned in this article, do not hesitate to leave us a comment explaining how your experience was.
 We want to know which one your favorite is!